-To make a request to access or to update any personal information the School holds about you or your child, please contact the School Principal by telephone or in writing.
+To make a request to access, update or correct any personal information the School holds about you or your child, please contact the School Principal by email, post or telephone (see contact details below).
 The School may require you to verify your identity and specify what information you require.
-The School may charge a fee to cover the cost of verifying your application and locating, retrieving, reviewing and copying any material requested.
-If the information sought is extensive, the School will advise the likely cost in advance.
-If we cannot provide you with access to that information, we will provide you with written notice explaining the reasons for refusal.
+The School may charge a reasonable fee for giving access to your personal information (but will not charge for the making of the request or to correct your personal information sought is extensive, the School will advise the likely cost in advance.

+If we decide to refuse your request, we will provide you with written notice explaining the reasons for refusal (unless, in light of the grounds for refusing, it would be unreasonable to provide reasons) and how to complain.